 One of the key ingredients of rose oil is farnesol, a natural antibacterial agent that prevents the growth of bacteria.
 Spraying some into our trainers can help ensure our feet still smell of roses – even after an intense workout!

 Rose oil can help to gently rehydrate and tone the skin, softening and brightening a tired face.

 Aromatherapy shows that rose oil has mood-uplifting properties.
 Placing a few drops of rose oil into a diffuser by the bedside table before bed can help us to wake up feeling more refreshed and less anxious.

 Rose essential oil is also a powerful antioxidant.
 It contains vitamin C, which helps to protect skin cells from damage, including sunburn, and skin ageing oxidative stress.

 Beauty and wellbeing benefits of rosehip seed oil

 Slow the ticking

-Not to be confused with the oil extracted from the petals of the flower, rosehip seed oil (Rosa canina) comes from the fruits which sit behind the rose flower and is one of a handful of vegetable oils to contain pure retinol (vitamin A), shown to improve the appearance of fine lines and wrinkles, as well as helping diminish age or sun spots.
+Not to be confused with the oil extracted from the petals of the flower, rosehip seed oil (Rosa canina) comes from the fruits that sit behind the rose flower.
+It is one of a handful of vegetable oils to contain pure retinol (vitamin A), which has been shown to improve the appearance of fine lines and wrinkles.
+It also helps to diminish age or sun spots.
 You can read more about the beauty benefits of rosehip oil here.